justthedoctor/Electrum-pnd/contrib/osx/README.md

     $ xcrun --show-sdk-path
     /Library/Developer/CommandLineTools/SDKs/MacOSX10.14.sdk
     ```
-- Make sure that you are building from a fresh clone of electrum-blk
+- Make sure that you are building from a fresh clone of electrum-pnd
   (or run e.g. `git clean -ffxd` to rm all local changes).